CDCgov/prime-reportstream/frontend-react/src/content/resources/referral-guide.md

 # How to refer users to ReportStream

-## This guide provides instructions and communications for referring COVID-19 reporting entities to use ReportStream.
+## This guide provides instructions and communications for referring disease reporting entities to use ReportStream.

 _Last updated: May 19, 2022_